Peter Davenport: End of playing career

-Management
+Managerial career

 After progressing as a coach and assistant manager he was appointed as manager after Sammy McIlroy left to become Northern Ireland manager in January 2000.
-However, he was sacked in December 2000 after refusing to work alongside newly appointed joint manager Gil Prescott.
+Davenport was dismissed in December 2000 after refusing to work alongside newly appointed joint manager Gil Prescott.

-In June 2001, Davenport was appointed as manager of Bangor City in the Welsh Premiership, where he took the team to three third-place finishes in four years qualifying for European competition 3 times.
-Bangor City memorably beat FK Sartid (Yugoslavia) in the UEFA cup first round in 2002.
+In June 2001, Davenport was appointed as manager of Bangor City in the Welsh Premiership, where he took the team to three third-place finishes in four years qualifying for European competition three times.
 Davenport resigned from his post in December 2005 citing a lack of progress in the Welsh premier league and Bangor's unsuccessful application to build a new stadium as his reasons.

 He was appointed manager of Colwyn Bay on 24 May 2006, resigning on 15 January 2007 to once again become manager of Southport.
-However, in April 2008 he was sacked as manager despite vying for a place in the Conference North playoff positions.
-His sacking an acrimonious one, blaming the chief executive, Haydn Preece, personally for his demise quoting that he felt he was "stabbed in the back".
+However, in April 2008 he was dismissed as manager despite vying for a place in the Conference North playoff positions.
+His dismissal was an acrimonious one, with Davenport blaming the chief executive Haydn Preece personally for his demise, stating that he felt he was "stabbed in the back".

-On 11 May 2010, he found himself back in management as he was appointed as the assistant manager at Bradford Park Avenue only to find himself without a job by August the same year due to a change in personal circumstances.
+On 11 May 2010, returned to management after being appointed as the assistant manager at Bradford Park Avenue, only to find himself without a job by August the same year due to a change in personal circumstances.